CDiazCuadro/HandsOnFEBio/README.md

 ### Contact Basics:

+Contact is a nonlinear constraint and is enforced through Lagrange multipliers (LM).
+But this can be expensive in terms of computational cost, so it used approximations methods such as:

+- The penalty method: A contact force si added like a spring with with a penalty factor $\epsilon$ when both surfaces split that spring will kind of pull these points back together.
+If  $g$ is negative or zero the force is zero.
+Mathematically: $ f_c = \epsilon g $, therefore if we use penalty a gap $g$ is needed, if not we have no contact.
+To overcome this, the Augmented Lagranigan Method is uesd.

+- The Augmented Lagrangian Method: The contact force is changed adding a LM to the force $ f_c^k = \lambda_c^k \epsilon g $, and the LM is constant during the Newton Iteration.
+After Newton iterations converge, LM are updated.
+Then the step is re-solved updating  $\lambda_c^{k+1} = \lambda_c^k \epsilon g$ and the norm is checked below a user specified tolerance.

 **Primary and secondary surfaces**
 - We have two contacting surfaces denoted: primary and secondary.
-The primary surface is the one where most of the contact calculations are done, (all the integration points of the second that are in the primary, are taken into account to compute the contact force ).
-The general recommendation is to pick the finner  non- rigid surface as primary.
+The primary surface is the one where most of the contact calculations are done, (all the integration points of the second that are in the primary, are taken into account to compute the contact force).
+The general recommendation is to pick the finer  non-rigid surface as the  primary, specially if we are using the auto penalty feature.
 The nodes of the primary surface are projected into the secondary (that is the contact gap g).

 ![image](https://user-images.githubusercontent.com/50339940/208787635-6ea89b2b-8a49-4750-940e-769d4ccfd4c2.png)